pawelrojek/nextcloud-drawio/README.md

 Click "Save" when you're done.

+If you would like to self-host Draw.io, you might want to consider https://github.com/jgraph/docker-drawio from the creators of Draw.io (now [diagrams.net](https://www.diagrams.net/)).

 ## License ##
 - Released under the Affero General Public License version 3 or later.